 - Prostaglandins: hormones that have anti-inflammatory properties

-- Hemoglobin: replenishes iron deficiency and anemia, a common postpartum condition
+- Haemoglobin: replenishes iron deficiency and anaemia, a common postpartum condition

 - Urokinase inhibiting factor and factor XIII: stops bleeding and enhances wound healing

 - Gammaglobulin: immune booster that helps protect against postpartum infections.

 Khan KS, Wojdyla D, Say L, Gülmezoglu AM, Van Look PFA.
 WHO analysis of causes of maternal death: a systematic review.
 Lancet.
 2006;367:1066–74.
 [PubMed]